 Is it me or does life get freakishly busy?
 It can be inevitable at times to feel like you're missing out on key moments of productivity when run down by the slug of things.

 If you have 30 minutes, there are a number of things you can do to improve your credibility and professionalism.
 Here are ten ways to advance your career and become more hirable if you only have 30 minutes to spare.

-Email filters are a game changer.
+Email filters can be a game changer when it comes to tackling your inbox.
 Do you receive newsletters that are more urgent than others?
 Do you subscribe to certain emails for work?
 Create a Gmail filter to organize your mail by sender, headline, or content so you can find what you need when you need it the most.

-I filter my email into categories like marketing, career, writing, networking, etc.
+I filter my email into categories such as: news, job alerts, coupons, marketing, writing, networking, personal development, etc.

-But at the same time remember to unsubscribe when content starts becoming irrelevant.
+But at the same time remember to unsubscribe when content starts becoming irrelevant to you.
 You can use sites like Unroll.me to jumpstart the process of decluttering your email now.

 Download Linkedin on your mobile phone or tablet.